dfontan/aem-content-importer/README.md

 </properties>
 ```

+The result of upload page tool is to save a `.dita` file containing all configuration properties into path `/var/aem-importer/import`.
+This action fires the workflow model `aem-content-importer` in charge to process the importing

+# Available Transformers

-# DITATransformerXSLT
+### DITATransformerXSLT

 The DITATransformerXSLT transformer is currently the only one available and permits to import contents using an XSLT schema.
-Here shown below the available parameters to set either in the form (custom properties input) or in zip (config_params.xml):
+Here shown below the available parameters to set either in the form (custom properties input) or in zip (dita file):
 * xslt-transformer: then class name of xslt transformer to use (i.e. net.sf.saxon.TransformerFactoryImpl).
 It's assume to be exported by an osgi bundle (it's available after first installation with `distribution` profile)
 * xslt-file: the xslt file to use
 * packageTpl: the path of package template to use by Jcr Archive Importer